thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 As can be seen in the two bar charts, all traffic signs are included in all three datasets.
 This is good.

-However, some traffic signs are represented significantly more often than others (e.g. traffic sign 3 compared to traffic sign 1).
-This could lead to problems in the learning algorithm is might be one target for further optimization.
+However, some traffic signs are represented significantly more often than others.
+This could lead to problems in the learning algorithm in such a way that it is overtrained for some traffic signs, but not trained enough for other.
+This might be one potential target for further optimization.

 ![Distribution of labels within provided image datasets][image1a]

-#### 3. Exploratory visualization of the dataset: example images
+### 3. Exploratory visualization of the dataset: example images

 Some example images from all three datasets are shown below.
 It can be clearly seen, that the images contained in all datasets are comparable in terms of size (width x height) and color information.